PrefectHQ/prefect/docs/guides/concurrency_limits_v2.md

 # Concurrency Limits and Rate Limits

-Concurrency Limits allow you to manage task execution efficiently, controlling how many tasks run simultaneously.
+Concurrency limits allow you to manage task execution efficiently, controlling how many tasks run simultaneously.
 They are ideal when optimizing resource usage, preventing bottlenecks, and customizing task execution are priorities.

-Rate Limits ensure system stability by governing the frequency of requests or operations.
+Rate limits ensure system stability by governing the frequency of requests or operations.
 They are suitable for preventing overuse, ensuring fairness, and handling errors gracefully.

-When selecting between Concurrency and Rate Limits, consider your primary goal.
-Choose Concurrency Limits for resource optimization and task management.
-Choose Rate Limits to maintain system stability and fair access to services.
+When selecting between concurrency and rate limits, consider your primary goal.
+Choose concurrency limits for resource optimization and task management.
+Choose rate limits to maintain system stability and fair access to services.

-## Managing Concurrency Limits and Rate Limits
+## Managing concurrency limits and rate limits

 TK Something about how to manage concurrency limits and rate limits in the UI TK Something about the difference between an active limit and an inactive limit.
 TK Description of slot decay

 ## Using the `concurrency` context manager
-The `concurrency `context manager allows control over the maximum number of concurrent operations.
+The `concurrency` context manager allows control over the maximum number of concurrent operations.
 You can select either the synchronous (`sync`) or asynchronous (`async`) version, depending on your use case.
 Here's how to use it:

 !!! tip "Concurrency limits are implicitly created"
     When using the `concurrency` context manager, the concurrency limit you use will be created, in an inactive state, if it does not already exist.